-Reevaluation -A reevaluation is the opportunity to thoroughly assess the student's individual needs and the continued appropriateness of the special education services that have been provided to the student.
+Reevaluation -(formerly referred to as Triennial evaluation): A reevaluation is the opportunity to thoroughly assess the student's individual needs and the continued appropriateness of the special education services that have been provided to the student.
 Therefore, a reevaluation of a student (formerly called a "triennial evaluation") must be conducted if conditions warrant a reevaluation, or if the student's parent or teacher requests a reevaluation, but at least once every three years.
 (Unless the parent agrees in writing that testing does not need to occur.)